terilenard/dias-hackathon-testbed1/docs/source/invehicle.rst

 1.2.3 IBMTSS Service
 --------------------

-This service installs the tss2 dependencies for the virtual tpm, and creates two services: the one for the tpm resource manager (tpm2-abrmd.service) and the virtual tpm service (ibmtss.service).
+The *IBMTSS* service runs a virtual Trusted Platform Module.
+It is used by the Logging service to sign log messages.
+The install script compiles the tss2 library, the tpm2-tools, the actual virtual TPM, and creates two services: one for the TPM resource manager (tpm2-abrmd.service) and the virtual TPM service (ibmtss.service).
+This script may take a little more time to finish.

 .. code-block:: bash